apollographql/apollo-server/packages/graphql-server-koa/README.md

 The `graphql-server-koa` package is now called [`apollo-server-koa`](https://www.npmjs.com/package/apollo-server-koa).
-We are continuing to release matching versions of the package under the old name, but we recommend you switch to using the new name.
-The API is identical.
+The new Apollo Server has many improvements, and we highly recommend moving away from this package.
+This package will remain for compatibility reasons but is **not receiving updates**.